axelbrunetta/sketchem/README.md

 ```

 This is a normal occurrence during the first load of the app on Streamlit Cloud and is linked to us disabling the default Streamlit sidebar.
 Simply reload the page once and the error will disappear.

+## Contributions

+Ivana and Ariadna worked on the singleplayer game page, the guide page, and styling of various pages.

+Axel worked on the multiplayer integration, the multiplayer game page, and other features like category creation and molecule recognition.

+## License

+This project is licensed under the MIT License.